Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Report the situation to the venue or event manager

-If a person shows symptoms
+If someone shows symptoms

 - Never leave them alone

-- Call 15, 18, or 112 in case of discomfort, confusion, or loss of consciousness
+- Call 15, 18, or 112 in case of malaise, confusion, or loss of consciousness

 - Do not force them to drink, eat, or vomit